 The UK’s hospitals and universities are home to some of the brightest minds in medical science and pharmacy.
-If you wish to study medicine, dentistry, medical sciences or pharmacy, our Science and Pharmacy Foundation will help you prepare for medical school or an undergraduate university degree in the UK.
-You can choose to study our Science and Pharmacy Foundation in either Cambridge or Brighton.
-Students study 18-25 hours per week in class.
-The course is modular in structure.
-It has core modules studied by all Foundation students.
-Then modules tailored for Science and Pharmacy students.
-The core Foundation modules develop academic and English language skills.
+If you wish to study medicine, biomedical sciences, chemistry or pharmacy, our Science and Pharmacy Foundation will help you prepare for an undergraduate university degree in the UK.

-Our students have progressed to study Pharmacology at Manchester University, MBBS Medicine and Surgery at University of Central Lancashire and Biomedical Science at the University of Bath.
+Our students have progressed to study Pharmacology at University of Manchester, MBBS Medicine and Surgery at University of Central Lancashire, Medical Neuroscience at University of Sussex, Forensic Science at University of Kent and Biomedical Science at the Durham University.